 Our vision is to fight "Period Poverty" in Africa.

-We believe that education about menstruation, hygiene and the female body as well as the provision of inexpensive products are essential factors.
+We believe that education about menstruation, hygiene, as well as the provision of inexpensive products, are essential factors.

-In order to further explore and implement both possibilities, we need seed capital.
-If you also want to help the girls and women in South Africa, we are very happy about your support!
+To further explore and implement our project, we need seed capital.
+If you too would like to help the girls and women in South Africa, we would be very happy about your support!

 Our cooperation partners: